markjnkim/es_mod/01-html/content/step-2-header-footer.md

 ![header html](assets/step-2/100-header-html.png)

 We'll begin by adding some information that most modern web pages have: branding and navigation.
-These two pieces of a UI usually find their way into the `header` of an HTML document.
+These two pieces of a user interface (also known as "UI" for the hip) usually find their way into the `header` of an HTML document.

 Branding usually comes in the form of a logo or icon image but with the advent of custom web font options, a lot of developers haved started gravitating towards native HTML text instead.
 This makes the page's identity easier for Google to understand as it is just text as opposed to an image (which Google cannot interpret, yet).
 At this point, we've already gone this route when we added the `<h1>RUN BUDDY</h1>` to the `<header>`.

-Now we have our page's identity in place, so let's turn our attention to the navigation portion of our `header`.
-To begin, let's start by adding `<nav>` and `</nav>` immediately below our `h1` (but keep it still before the closing `header` tag).
+Now we have our page's identity in place, let's turn our attention to the navigation portion of our `header`.
+To begin, let's start by adding `<nav>` and `</nav>` immediately below our `h1`, but above the closing `</header>` tag .
 The `nav` HTML tag is a newer "semantic" tag designed to help with accessibility and SEO.
 The browser can now read these tags and get an idea of what information is inside.

-There are a number of ways to organize a page's navigation links, some make more sense than others in certain situations.
-We will utilize a more popular method of organizing them by creating a list and giving each navigation link its own spot on that list.
+There are a number of ways to organize navigation links.
+We will use a popular method by creating a list and giving each navigation link its own spot on that list.
 Right after the opening `nav` we just created, place the following:

 ```html
 <!-- Unordered list tag -->